talwrii/plugin-repl/questions.md

 Or, you might start wanting to use lots of javascript libraries.
 At which point it might make more sense to switch over to a plugin.

+# What is the difference between Plugin REPL and dataview and Templater?
+In a sense all computers do is "proccess data".
+The input takes different forms.
+Some forms are more general like programming languages, some forms are far more specific like some checkboxes in settings.
+Dataview, Templater and Plugin REPL all allow the execution of arbitrary Javascript and give you some access to bits of the Obsidian plugin API.

+Dataview and Templater have both mean "stretched" to do interesting things.
+Dataview is nominally a query language for your pages - but people have added Javascript to it; it has access to an app object; and it has the ability to render code.
+Templater was additinally intended do templating, but there is a "start up" that does not render and people use templtaes to run code.

+The difference is how the code is run and what is made easy.
+Plugin REPL is good if you just want to run some code now once.
+It is good if you want to define commands and bind them to keys.
+It is good if you want your code to be in one place.
+It is good if you want to debug and adapt code.
+It is good if you want to do straight forward things in the editor.

+Dataview is good if you want some code in a page and renders something.
+Templater is good if you want a template.